cds-snc/covid-alert-portal/README.md

 ## Translations

-We're using the default Django translations library to add content in French and English.
+We're using the default [Django translation](https://docs.djangoproject.com/en/3.2/topics/i18n/translation/) library to add content in French and English.

 Here is a short overview of adding a translated string to the application.